CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_kac_policy.md

 - `description` (String) Description of the Kubernetes Admission Control policy.
 - `host_groups` (Set of String) Host Group ids to attach to the KAC policy.
 - `is_enabled` (Boolean) Whether the policy is enabled.
 Must be set to false before the policy can be deleted.
 - `rule_groups` (Attributes List) A list of KAC policy rule groups in order of highest to lowest priority.
-Reordering the list will change rule group precedence. (see [below for nested schema](#nestedatt--rule_groups))
+Reordering the list will change rule group precedence.
+When reordering the list of rule groups to update precedence, the rule group names must match the state, otherwise the provider will consider it a new rule group, or an in place update. (see [below for nested schema](#nestedatt--rule_groups))

 ### Read-Only